The Irresponsible Captain Tylor: Soundtrack

 The soundtrack to both the TV series and the OVA were both released on CD by ADV Films and Right Stuf on June 5, 2001.

 Manga

-Set years after the OVAs, the manga Love & War, with a story by Hitoshi Yoshioka and artwork by Kotaro Mori, was published by Enterbrain in three volumes in 2001 and 2002.
+Set years after the OVAs, the manga Love & War, with a story by Yoshioka and artwork by Kotaro Mori, was published by Enterbrain in three volumes in 2001 and 2002.
 In it, Tylor is now a vice admiral and captain of the battleship Omi.
 This time he gets with his fiancée and political officer Lt.
 Cmdr.
 Yuriko Star and his staff officer and adjutant Cmdr.
 Makoto Yamamoto in a time travel adventure back into the past of Raalgon during the reign of Goza XV.

 The manga is unfinished, but Yoshioka adapted and finished the story as the first two side-story volumes of The True Irresponsible Captain Tylor reprint series in 2003 and 2004, with Mori again providing illustrations.